Dental Implants – Edison, NJ

 Preliminary Treatments & Dental Implant Surgery

-In some cases, other dental treatments need to be completed before dental implants can be safely and effectively placed.
-For example, if gum disease is present or additional teeth need to be removed, your cost for treatment will be higher.
-The surgery itself as well as any anesthesia used during your surgery may also incur a higher price tag.
-However, since Dr. Rosenfeld is able to perform implant placement in-house, this will make the fees of your treatment less complicated and more compact.
+In some cases, other dental treatments need to be completed before dental implants can be effectively placed.
+For example, if gum disease is present or additional teeth need to be removed to make room.
 We’ll do everything possible to give you the most accurate estimate upfront.
+We work exclusively with the best surgeons in the field and New Jersey area, providing a seamless transition to getting the implant restoration made by our office.

 The Parts of Your Dental Implant